bitmovin/bitmovin-player-windows-app-demo/README.md

 5. Run/debug the sample app on your `Local Machine`

 ## Using the Sample App on Xbox
+1. Put your Xbox One into development mode.
+This guide was useful: https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/devkit-activation
+2. Follow the steps 1-4 above for "Using the Sample App on Windows 10"
+3. Run/debug on your `Remote Machine`.
+Follow this guide to see how to deploy to your Xbox https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/development-environment-setup

 ### Notes for developing your own app
  - Make sure to enable `file_protocol` in the `tweaks` section of your config.